whamcloud/Online-Help/docs/Introduction_1_0.md

 <a id="1.3"></a>
 ## Key Features

-Following are key features provided by Manager for Lustre* software and Intel® Manger for Lustre* software.
+Following are key features provided by Manager for Lustre* software and Manger for Lustre* software.

 **GUI-based creation and management of Lustre\* file systems**